-The fundamental weakness of these above attempts at a tertium quid is this: they do not help to resolve the debate unless and until they address what, if anything, is mediated-or unmediated-in mystical experience.
+The fundamental weakness of these above attempts at a tertium guid is this; they do not help to resolve the debate unless and until they address what, if anything, is mediated-or unmediated-in mystical experience.
 This brings us back to the question of a common core.
-Common sense seems to cry out for some common or similar core(s) to mystical experiences.
+The apparent commonalities among many mystical experiences seem to cry out for some common or similar core(s).
 Very similar descriptions of experiences of pure consciousness beyond subject-object cut across various traditions, as do depictions of mystical experiences of divine love.
 Furthermore, beyond anecdotal evidence of the physiology and mental functioning of meditative adepts, earlier scientific studies monitored the autonomic nervous system (through pulse and blood pressure measurements) and brain wave patterns (using electroencephalography [EEG]) during meditation while contemporary scholars like Eugene d'Aquili and Andrew Newberg have imaged neurological patterns in brain activity common to mystical states.
+I will caution that the meditative states studied often did not result in reports of full-blown mystical states.
+Yet, these meditative states showed some continuity with what we would commonly identify as 'mystical' states.

 Let me summarize the scientific findings thus far.
-At least four brain areas appear relevant to mystical experiences: the thalamus (involved in integrative and non-specific functions), the limbic system (involved with emotions), parts of the pre-frontal cortex, and the posterior sections of the parietal lobes.
-These latter two areas have the most prominent roles in mystical experiences.
-The posterior parietal lobes house what Newberg terms "the Orientation Association Area (OAA)" (2002).
-More specifically the left lobe provides a spatial sense of self, while the right defines the physical space in which the self interacts.
-The pre-frontal cortex contains "the Attention Association Area (AAA)," which focuses attention on intentional or goal-directed thought, actions, and behavior (Newberg, 2002).
+At least four brain areas appear relevant to meditative, including mystical, experiences: the thalamus (involved in integrative and non-specific functions), the limbic system (involved with emotions), parts of the pre-frontal cortex, and the posterior sections of the parietal lobes (referred to above by Kaplan).
+These latter two areas have the most prominent roles in meditative experiences.
+The posterior parietal lobes house what Newberg terms 'the Orientation Association Area (OAA)' (2001).
+More specifically the left lobe provides a spatial sense of self (which includes a sense of the graspable and nongraspable as above), while the right defines the physical space in which the self interacts.
+The pre-frontal cortex contains 'the Attention Association Area (AAA),' which focuses attention on intentional or goal-directed thought, actions, and behavior (Newberg 2001).
 In particular, parts of the pre-frontal cortex show elevated activity during thinking about or acting on social relationships (Monastersky).
 How do cognitive neuroscientists learn what happens in the relevant parts of the brain during meditative and other states?
-Able to expand upon general conclusions from EEG studies, functional magnetic resonance imaging (fMRI) detects blood flow, while positron emission tomography (PET) and single photon emission computed tomography (SPECT) can also monitor metabolism and some neurotransmitter activity.
+Expanding upon general conclusions from earlier EEG studies, functional magnetic resonance imaging (fMRI) detects blood flow, while positron emission tomography (PET) and single photon emission computed tomography (SPECT) can also monitor metabolism and some neurotransmitter activity.